AccioWorkAI/cocreate-pitch-2026/event-info.latest.md

 - Start from the Event section Apply URL as a clean base URL.
 - Do not inherit spm, utm, or any query parameter from previously seen links.
-- Do not append attribution parameters, station codes, sequence values, prefixes, suffixes, separators, or spaces.
+- Do not append attribution parameters, location codes, sequence values, prefixes, suffixes, separators, or spaces.

 ## Extra